minprog/adventure/steps/1 introduction/index.md

 # Adventure: introduction

-## tl;dr

-- Implement Crowther's Adventure game using OOP in Python.
-- Play your game!
+In this project, your goal will be to implement Crowther's Adventure game using OOP in Python.
+Eventually, your project will be implemented in a number of separate files that each contain some part of the code.
+Practicing with the design of programs using OOP is the main goal of this project.
+For most parts, we offer strong guidelines on how to implement your code; but for other parts, figuring out how to fit new functionality is your responsibility.

+> All parts of this final assignment are to be done individually.
+Feel free to discuss programming strategies and overall design with other students, but refrain from diving into specifics about how to write code for particular parts of the program.

 ## Background

-Back in the days, before dedicated graphics cards were a thing, text-based adventure games were incredibly popular.
-This type of game consists entirely out of text, and is traversed by commands much like the ones you would enter in the terminal.
-One such game is Colossal Cave Adventure, created by [William Crowther](https://en.wikipedia.org/wiki/William_Crowther_(programmer)) in 1975, that served as the inspiration for the text adventure game genre.
+Back in the days, before computer graphics on personal computers (PCs) were a thing, text-based adventure games were incredibly popular.
+This type of game consists entirely out of text, and is traversed by typing in commands, much like those one would enter in the terminal to navigate the file system.

-In Adventure you have to navigate between "Rooms" through commands such as "WEST" and "EAST", but also "IN" or "OUT":
+One such game is Colossal Cave Adventure, created by [William Crowther](https://en.wikipedia.org/wiki/William_Crowther_(programmer)) in 1975.
+This game served as an inspiration for all of the text adventure game genre.
+The commands that a player enters in Adventure can be words like "IN" and "OUT", or maybe "WEST" and "EAST", each suggesting a **direction** that is taken to navigate the "virtual world".

+Here is an example where the player is displayed a description of the current place in the virtual world, then they enter a command which leads to another place, and so on:

     You are standing at the end of a road before a small brick building.
 A small stream flows out of the building and